KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/book/ws3-create/1create.md

 1. Let's open the repository in GitKraken.
 In GitKraken, select **File** <i class="fa fa-long-arrow-right"></i> **Open Repo**.
 In the **Repository Management** dialog select **Open a Repository** and select your "MyFirstRepo" folder in your "CodingAndCocktails/session3" directory.

-1. When you create a repository with a read me file, GitHub automatically commits the file for you.
+1. When you create a repository with a README file, GitHub automatically commits the file for you.
 You have 1 commit in your repository!
 Feel free to inspect your commit, the file, and your branch.

 1. Before starting any work in a git repository, it's good practice to make sure you have the latest changes.
 In the terminal, type `git pull` <i class="fa fa-share fa-rotate-180"></i>.
 Your terminal should state it's up to date.